 How Often Should You Have Your Insulation Inspected?

 Many homeowners think of their home’s insulation as a “one and done” event.
-It’s true that under ideal conditions, your home’s insulation has a life expectancy of 100 years or more.
+It’s true that under optimal conditions, your home’s insulation has a life expectancy of 100 years or more.
 But as your insulation ages, it encounters changes.
-Most experts, including those at the U.S. Department of Energy, recommend that you have your insulation checked out at least once a year.
+Most experts, including those at the U.S. Department of Energy, recommend that you have your insulation inspected at least once a year.
 If your roof has had to be repaired or replaced because of leaks, you should definitely make sure to have an attic insulation inspection.
-If your attic is currently insulated, you may want to ascertain when the insulation was installed to ensure it meets the EPA guidelines for energy efficiency.
+If your attic is currently insulated, you may want to find out when the insulation was installed to ensure it meets the EPA guidelines for energy efficiency.
 Also, if the product has compressed, it could be inefficient.

 If you need to have attic insulation installed or would like to have your current insulation inspected, Service Experts Heating & Air Conditioning can provide a free assessment.